9 Things to Do in Charleston in the Winter: 2025/2026 Edition

 - Packing a picnic to enjoy while you gaze at the horizon

-If you’re the type of traveler that doesn’t like running into other travelers, you’ll love Charleston in winter — because you probably won’t run into any tourists this month.
+If you’re the type of traveler who doesn’t like running into other travelers, you’ll love Charleston in winter — because you probably won’t run into any tourists this month.

 While spring in Charleston is marvelous, you’ll experience higher crowd levels at this time.